pwd5032/hobby-helper/README.md

 5. Run database migrations to create the necessary tables and schema for your Django app.
 You can do this using the following command:
 ```
+python manage.py makemigrations
 python manage.py migrate

 ```
+To summarize, makemigrations creates new database migrations based on changes to your Django models, while migrate applies those database migrations to your database, modifying the database schema to reflect the changes to your models.

 This will create the necessary tables in your PostgreSQL database based on the models you have defined in your Django app.

 That's it!
 Your Django project should now be set up to use your PostgreSQL database.
 You can now use the Django ORM to interact with your database and create, read, update, and delete records as needed.